Why Seattle-King County?

 The largest employer is Boeing Commercial Airplanes, which is headquartered in Renton, about 15 minutes south of downtown Seattle.
 Employees at the 278-acre Renton site produce Boeing’s advanced 737 airplane models.
 In Everett, just north of Seattle, the company is assembling the next generation 787 Dreamliner and the 777X.

 Efforts to support this important sector include Aerospace Futures Alliance of Washington, a statewide association launched in January 2006 that is raising the visibility of the aerospace industry and supporting policies conducive to future growth.

-- Washington was the largest exporter of aerospace products valued at $23.3B in 2010, 29.4% of national total
+- Washington was the largest exporter of aerospace products valued at $51.6B in 2015, and is consistently increasing over the years.

 - King County firms represent the entire production value chain from machine shops to tier I suppliers and one of the two largest commercial aerospace manufacturers in the world